History

 For the temporary church, “a prefabricated metal building was purchased from Armco (a steel company in Ashland, KY) and erected by them,” states parish historical material.
 The records add that “a local builder, Harry Shamblin, and his company finished the interior.”
 The architectural firm of Vecellio and Kreps of Charleston “drew up plans for the rectory and the construction contract was awarded to E.P.
 Leach and Sons, Huntington contractors,” states the historical data.
 The church building and rectory were begun shortly after the footers were poured, and “by the end of November, both buildings were practically completed,” states parish history.

-Mr. James E. Leach recalled that at the same time that his company was building the rectory, the temporary church was being assembled on the job site and, later the interior done by the Shamblin Company.
+Mr. James E. Leach recalled that at the same time that his company was building the rectory, the temporary church was being assembled on-site, with the interior later completed by the Shamblin Company.
 Mr. Leach stated that Father Tierney obtained the original pews from a church in Wheeling and the Stations of the Cross came from his previous parish church.
 Some of the original pews can now be found in the choir loft in the church.

 Father James F. Tierney

 Father James F. Tierney, a native of Weston, WV, was appointed pastor effective November 1, 1951.
-Father Tierney came here from St. Anthony Parish in Grant Town, WV, where he had been pastor for six years.
+Father Tierney came to our Parish from St. Anthony Parish in Grant Town, WV, where he had been pastor for six years.

 Our Lady of Fatima School

 In 1952, steps were taken to provide a grade school for the children of the parish.
 Building plans were approved on March 15, 1953, and the contract was awarded to E. P. Leach & Sons in August; groundbreaking took place on September 4, 1953.
 The new school was dedicated on Sunday, September 5, 1954, and opened on September 7th with six grades and 90 pupils.
 The school was placed under the direction of the Pallottine Missionary Sisters whose motherhouse was located in Huntington at that time.
-By September of 1955, the 7th and 8th grades were added, increasing the enrollment to 140 students.
+By September 1955, the seventh and eighth grades were added, increasing enrollment to 140 students..

 1960s

-By 1960 the number of Our Lady of Fatima parishioners had doubled.
+By 1960, the number of Our Lady of Fatima parishioners had doubled.
 The temporary church building was outgrown and more land was needed.
 Four additional lots, fronting some 175 feet to the east along Norway Avenue, were purchased.
-The architectural firm of Vecillio and Kreps, Charleston, WV, was commissioned to begin plans for a new church building.
+The architectural firm of Vecellio and Kreps, Charleston, WV, was commissioned to begin plans for a new church building.

 1970s